BTAkademi-Frontend-Development/iv-hafta-odev-poghosyantatevik/README.md

 - material design for bootstrap ile ilgili çalışmalar yaparak reponun linkini ödeve ekleyiniz.

+     :dart: here is the actual link of the page I have created in mdbootstrap (https://portfolio-mdbootstrap.mdbgo.io), and here is the link of the repository I have created and pushed my project (https://github.com/poghosyantatevik/Picasso-museum.git)

 - npm ile bir bootstrap çalışması yapıp reponun linkini ödeve ekleyiniz.